dleto614/dotfiles/README.md

 ```
 I have it set to qogir-dark in lxappearance.
 The widget theme is vimix-dark-doder.

-My wallpapers are in the wallpaper folder and you can change it on this line: exec --no-startup-id sleep 1 && feh --bg-fill /home/alex/Pictures/wallpaper/anime-duck-wallpaper.webp
+My wallpapers are in the wallpaper folder and you can change it on this line: `exec --no-startup-id sleep 1 && feh --bg-fill /home/alex/Pictures/wallpaper/anime-duck-wallpaper.webp`

 (I usually either do something like this `cat .config/i3/config | grep "feh"` to find/check the command or I open it in vim and do `/feh` or whatever to search.
 To go to next found keyword, just press i to edit.)

 ---

-General overview of my utils and such:
+## General Overview of my Utils and Such:

 - WM: i3
 - Terminal: alacritty